AdobeDocs/experience-platform.en/help/access-control/abac/end-to-end-guide.md

 >[!NOTE]
 >
-> You can the labels created in [!UICONTROL Permissions] to various objects in Adobe Journey Optimizer using [Object Level Access Control (OLAC)](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/access-control/object-based-access) to manage their data access.
-OLAC gives you the additional ability to create labels directly within Adobe Journey Optimizer, which can later be modified from within [!UICONTROL Permissions] and assigned to individual objects within Platform.
+> Assign labels created in [!UICONTROL Permissions] to various objects in Adobe Journey Optimizer using [Object Level Access Control](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/access-control/object-based-access).
+Additionally, you can create labels directly within Adobe Journey Optimizer, which can later be modified from within [!UICONTROL Permissions] and assigned to individual objects within Platform.

 ## Activate the access control policy {#policy}